viniciusps2/mongoose-async-class/README.md

 # mongoose-async-class

-Cleaner ES6 async class wrapper for Mongoose in Node 4.0.0+.
-A solution to using promises and coroutines with classes without the overhead of babel, or the need to adopt unimplemented syntax and features, until v8/node supports ES7 async/await.
+Clean ES6 async class wrapper for Mongoose in Node 4.0.0+.
+A solution to use promises and coroutines with classes without the overhead of babel, or the necessity to adopt unimplemented syntax and features like async/await (until v8/node supports those features).

-This package use a a Forked async-class (https://travis-ci.org/danielstjules/async-class) that is implemented with Generators and Co (https://github.com/tj/co).
+This package uses [async-class-co](https://github.com/viniciusps2/async-class-co) which is a fork from the project [async-class](https://github.com/danielstjules/async-class).
+But implemented with Generators and [Co](https://github.com/tj/co) instead of Bluebird (present in the original async-class project).

 [![Build Status](https://github.com/viniciusps2/mongoose-async-class.svg?branch=master)](https://travis-ci.org/viniciusps2/mongoose-async-class)